 - 9 out of 10 people with mental health problems experience stigma and discrimination

 Your mental health is as important as your physical health.
-Promoting good mental health and wellbeing can help you feel empowered and more resilient to cope with life's stresses.
+Promoting good mental health and wellbeing can help you feel empowered and resilient to cope with life's stresses.
 The College’s Strategy 2020 to 2025 states we will be mindful of the need to promote good mental health and a healthy work-life balance.

 The idea of good mental health and wellbeing is best described as a subjective condition.
-For example, good social, economic, spiritual or medical health means that in a sense, the experience of life is positive or beneficial.
+For example, good social, economic, spiritual or medical health means that, in a sense, the experience of life is positive or beneficial.
 Good mental health means that we are more able to respond to challenging circumstances, innovate and constructively engage with others and the world around us.
 It also represents a highly effective way of realising good outcomes in many different areas of our lives.

 Good mental health is just as important to our lives as legs are to a table.
 It is an essential component for physical health and happiness.
-Our goal is help you uncover and use some simple tools to improve the wellbeing of your body and mind.
+Our goal is to help you uncover and use some simple tools to improve the well-being of your body and mind.